Bmwm8ironman/Bmwm8ironman/README.md

 - 👀 I’m interested in upgrading my self
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on web page development
-- 📫 How to reach me on my weboage ghjklmn.my.canva.site/sg
+- 📫 How to reach me on my webpage ghjklmn.my.canva.site/sg
 -

 <!---